Alpakash/partypoopers/README.md

 # Turborepo-kit

-Tuborepo-kit은 Turborepo를 기반으로 한 Production용 모노레포 보일러플레이트입니다.
+Tuborepo-kit is a monorepo boilerplate.

-Web(Next.js), App(React Native Expo), Program(Tauri) 3가지 환경에서 공용으로 사용할 수 있는 Supabase, Tailwindcss, TanStack Query, React-hook-form 기반의 패키지가 준비되어 있습니다.
+These are packages based on Supabase, Tailwindcss, TanStack Query, and React-hook-form that can be commonly used in three environments: Web (Next.js), App (React Native Expo), and Desktop (Tauri).

 ## File Tree